By the MaterialCalc Editorial Team Updated August 2026

 How the retaining wall calculator works

-Block count = courses (rows) × blocks per course.
+The math: block count = courses (rows) × blocks per course.
 Courses = wall height ÷ block height.
 Per-course count = wall length ÷ block length.
 The first (buried) course is one full course, even though only the top of it is visible.

 Base gravel sits in a 4–8" deep × 12–24" wide trench under the first course.
 It's compacted and screeded level.
 Without a proper base, walls fail within a few seasons.